scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 One step up from the ``VoltageTrace`` is the ``ExperimentalPressureTrace`` class.
 This class takes a ``VoltageTrace`` in the ``__init__`` method and processes it into a pressure trace, given the multiplication factor and the initial pressure.
-This class also contains methods to compute the derivative of the experimental pressure trace, as discussed previously.
+This class also contains methods to compute the derivative of the experimental pressure trace, as discussed in `Calculating Ignition Delay`_.

 All of the information about a particular experiment is stored in the ``Experiment`` class.
 When initialized, the ``Experiment`` expects an instance of the ``pathlib.Path`` class; if none is